March 26, 2025

 In this era of global community, the measure will balkanize the global Internet, disconnecting Americans from the rest of the world, and widen the global digital divide, when it is crucial to bridge it to meet the UN Sustainable Development Goals.
 Hopefully, when Trump assumes office his administration will rectify this.
 After all, China-U.S. economic and technological cooperation holds the key to defusing tensions and supporting each other's development.

-*My article that first appeared at the "CGTN"
+*My article that first appeared in the "CGTN"

 February 1, 2025